Career Guide

 The path to becoming a Maryland game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 20, education (High school diploma + bachelor's preferred), and a clean background for Maryland.
+- Lock in the basics — U.S. citizenship, the minimum age of 20, high school diploma + bachelor's preferred, and a clean record are the entry bar in Maryland.

-3. Apply and pass the entrance exams — Maryland Department of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Maryland Department of Natural Resources, Natural Resources Police stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Maryland Natural Resources Police Training Academy program.
+- Earn your academy diploma — Finish the Maryland Natural Resources Police Training Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.